 Problem Statement: Interconnection to either the electricity grid or pipeline network can be a significant barrier to new bioenergy development.
-The CPUC adopted a \$40 million incentive program for interconnection of pipeline biogas, pursuant to Public Utilities Code section 399.24(a), but that funding has been used up by existing (non-forest) projects and were only applicable to pipeline (not electricity) interconnections.
+The CPUC adopted a \$40 million incentive program to pay up to 50% of the interconnection costs for pipeline biogas projects, pursuant to Public Utilities Code section 399.24(a), but that funding has been used up by existing (non-forest) projects and was only applicable to pipeline (not electricity) interconnections.
+Interconnection to the electricity grid is also very expensive, sometimes as much as the cost of the bioenergy facility itself, and is very hard for project developers to accurately predict costs at the beginning of project planning and financing.
+Developing a similar incentive program to help cover a portion of electricity interconnection costs would help address the single biggest hurdle for new forest BioMAT projects.

 Action: CPUC should renew and expand the incentive program for pipeline biogas interconnection and reserve a portion for forest biomass projects.
-The CPUC should also consider adopting a similar incentive program to incentivize interconnection for forest BioMAT projects.
+The CPUC should also adopt a similar program to incentivize interconnection for forest BioMAT projects to the electricity grid.